-MSA-6 strives to ensure the health and wellness of all students at our school, as a critical component of each student's academic and life success.
+MSA-7 strives to ensure the health and wellness of all students at our school, as a critical component of each student's academic and life success.
 A nutritious hot lunch program, along with breakfast and snacks, are provided for all students via Better 4 You meals through the National School Lunch Program.
-Students have ample opportunities for physical activity and development of healthy lifestyles through P.E. classes, as well as after-school activities including competitive sports clubs for basketball, volleyball, soccer and flag football.
+Students have ample opportunities for physical activity and development of healthy lifestyles through P.E., as well as after-school activities.

-MSA-6 will promote healthy food and beverage choices for all students throughout the school campus, as well as encourage participation in school meal programs.
-This promotion will occur through implementing evidence-based healthy food promotion techniques through the school meal programs using Smarter Lunchroom techniques.
-MSA-6 will teach, model, encourage and support healthy eating by all students.
+MSA-7 will promote healthy food and beverage choices for all students throughout the school campus, as well as encourage participation in school meal programs.
+This promotion will occur through implementing evidence-based healthy food promotion techniques through the school meal programs using Smarter Lunchroom techniques11.
+MSA-7 will teach, model, encourage and support healthy eating by all students.
 Charter School will provide nutrition education and engage in nutrition promotion that is designed to provide students with the knowledge and skills necessary to promote and protect their health.
-MSA-6 will include in its health education curriculum essential topics on healthy eating such as relationship between healthy eating and personal health and disease prevention as well as topics on physical activity including the physical, psychological, or social benefits of physical activity.
+MSA-7 will include in its health education curriculum essential topics on healthy eating such as relationship between healthy eating and personal health and disease prevention as well as topics on physical activity including the physical, psychological, or social benefits of physical activity.
 Charter School has a school wellness policy that meets the minimum Federal Standards under the final rule of the Healthy, Hunger-Free Kids Act of 2010.

-During weekly middle school students' Life Skills classes, students engage in health education, including nutrition and the importance of physical activity, drug and alcohol abuse awareness, healthy relationships, sexual health and more.
 The Charter School conducts regular health, vision, hearing and scoliosis screenings.
 Counseling services are provided for all students in need of additional social and emotional health support.